aterweele/gr-records/README.md

 ``` shellsession
 $ lein cloverage
 ```

+This will both run the tests and show a coverage report.
+An HTML coverage report will be generate in `target/coverage/index.html`.

 Please note that cloverage applies coverage metrics to the `user` and `dev` namespaces, which are only used in development.